OblikStudio/kirby-link-field/docs/README.md

 # kirby-link-field

 Kirby 3 Field for links of any kind - external, page, file, email, phone.
 Has settings for text, popup true/false, and hash.
+Original plugin is [this](https://github.com/medienbaecker/kirby-link-field), created by [Thomas Günther](https://github.com/medienbaecker).

 ## Installation